cdecompilador/amargo/README.md

 #### Platforms
 - [x] Windows 7,8,10,11
 - [?]
-Linux
+Linux (not tested)
-- [?] macOS
+- [?] macOS (not tested)

 #### Objectives
 - [x] Minimal functional state (create binary project and compile with release or debug)
-- [ ] Support more compilers than clang
+- [x] Support more compilers than clang
+- [] Support more types of crate (dynamic libs, static libs, header only)
-- [ ] Don't recompile if isn't needed and compile just the needed sources
+- [?]
+Don't recompile if isn't needed and compile just the needed sources
+	- [x] Incremental compilation for sources
+	- [] Incremental compilation for headers (needs parsing)
 - [ ] Have some sort of config file (maybe using toml)
 - [ ] Support tests
 - [ ] Support benchmarks
 - [ ] Maybe external dependencies? (using vcpkg or a custom dependency system)

-### Contribution
+## Contribution
-Pls help me, through the code there are a lot of TODOs if you wanna help but pls comment a lot what you do and don't be afraid of creating new TODOs
+Pls help me, through the code there are a lot of TODOs if you wanna help, but pls comment a lot what you do and don't be afraid of creating new TODOs